Tonkawa Falls

 The Tonkawa Indians, a semi-nomadic group of hunters as well as growers, relied on wild game such as buffalo and deer as well as beans, squash, and other vegetables for their daily diet.
 They interacted often, though only sometimes peacefully, with other Indian groups from the area, such as the Waco and Tawakoni Indians.
 They were also known to be sworn enemies of the Comanche.
 When the Spanish arrived in Texas, they set up missions in order to control and civilize the Indians.
 The Tonkawa, who first encountered the Spanish around the year 1690, refused to stay in these missions, frustrating the Spanish.
 Negative rumors began to circulate about the Tonkawa, including stories of cannibalistic rituals.

-In 1855, as more and more settlers moved into Central Texas, the Tonkawa found themselves forced from their homes and onto a reservation along with the other Indian groups of the area.
+In 1855, as more and more white settlers moved into Central Texas, the Tonkawa found themselves forced from their homes and onto a reservation along with the other Indian groups of the area.
 The Tonkawa, whose numbers were significantly depleted by enemy attacks and disease, again endured forced relocation in 1884, this time to Oklahoma, where descendants of the Tonkawa people still live today.

 During the Great Depression, the Texas Civil Works Administration funded the construction of Tonkawa Park, in an attempt to create jobs for locals.
 (The Civil Works Administration was a forerunner of the Works Progress Administration.)
 Crawford, given the choice of a city park or a city sewage system, chose the park.
 The close proximity of the beautiful Tonkawa Falls made their choice an easy one.
 The men set to work building a clubhouse and caretaker’s house, as well as stone picnic tables and barbecue pits.
 They cleared brush and carved out stone steps leading down to the water.
 All of these structures were built using stone which the workers harvested from along the creek.
 The workers built a concrete driveway which stretched over the falls.
 Locals referred to this spot as “The Dip,” and it became notorious as a lovers' lane for young people.